st-matskevich/audio-guide-bot/README.md

     - Artifact Registry Administrator (to manage images in the registry)
     - Secret Manager Secret Accessor (to access GCP secrets)
     - Cloud SQL Client (to connect to the Cloud SQL instance)
+    - Storage Object User (to access objects in Cloud Storage bucket)
 0. Copy the service account email and save it to `GCP_SA_EMAIL` GitHub variable
 0. [Export the service account key](https://cloud.google.com/iam/docs/keys-create-delete#creating) and save it to `GCP_SA_KEY` GitHub secret
 0. Enable the following GCP APIs: